 By Patricia Zengerle and David Morgan

-WASHINGTON (Reuters) - President Barack Obama sent condolences to the people of Japan on Friday and said the United States stood ready to help its close ally in the wake of a massive earthquake and tsunami.
+WASHINGTON (Reuters) - President Barack Obama sent condolences to the people of Japan on Friday and said the United States would provide any help its close ally needed after a massive earthquake and tsunami killed hundreds.

-The U.S. Defense Department was preparing American forces in the Pacific to provide relief after the earthquake, which generated a tsunami that headed across the Pacific Ocean toward Hawaii and the west coast of the U.S. mainland.
+The Defense Department was preparing American forces in the Pacific Ocean to provide relief after the quake, which generated a tsunami that headed across the Pacific past Hawaii and toward the west coast of the U.S. mainland.

-Hundreds of people were killed in Japan, and the death toll was expected to rise.
+Authorities said hundreds of people were killed in Japan and the toll was expected to surpass 1,000.

-The U.S. military effort included at least six U.S. Navy ships, although defense officials had not yet received a request for assistance from the Japanese government, Pentagon spokeswoman Navy Commander Leslie Hullryde said.
+The military effort included at least six Navy ships, Pentagon spokeswoman Navy Commander Leslie Hullryde said.

-The U.S. State Department said it has moved its embassy operations in Japan from Tokyo to an alternate location as a precaution.
+The State Department said embassy operations in Japan were moved from Tokyo to another location as a precaution.

-"Strong aftershocks are likely for weeks following a strong earthquake such as this one," it added.
+"Strong aftershocks are likely for weeks following a strong earthquake such as this one," it said.

-The State Department also said it would set up an email address and telephone number to handle inquiries from people with relatives in Japan.
+The State Department said it was setting up an e-mail address and telephone number to handle inquiries from people with relatives in Japan.